Compulsory sterilization in Canada: Targeted sterilization

 Youths, minorities, and women were sterilized in disproportionately high numbers.
 Minors, because of their legal dependency on adults, were almost always assigned as "mental defectives", thus bypassing the parental consent requirement.
-Albertan Aboriginal people and Métis, regardless of age, were also targeted.
-Aboriginal people represented only 2.3% of the general population in Alberta, but made up 6% of the institutionalized population.
-Towards the end of Alberta's sterilization program, Aboriginal people and Métis made up 25% of the sterilizations performed.
-Furthermore, those of Aboriginal ancestry were disproportionately assigned the "mentally deficient" rating, which denied them their legal rights and made them eligible for sterilization without consent.
-Women, particularly women who were young, poor, and unmarried, were also disproportionately represented; they were thought to be at high risk for prostitution or at the very least promiscuity, activities suspected of breeding further immorality.
+Albertan Indigenous people and Métis, regardless of age, were also targeted.
+Towards the end of Alberta's sterilization program, Indigenous people and Métis made up 25% of the sterilizations performed.
+Furthermore, those of Indigenous ancestry were disproportionately assigned the "mentally deficient" rating, which denied them their legal rights and made them eligible for sterilization without consent.
+Indigenous people represented only 2.3% of Alberta's general population but 6% of the institutionalized population due to systemic impediments such as poverty, discrimination, and inadequate access to education and healthcare.
+Women, particularly those who were young, poor, and unmarried, were also disproportionately represented; they were thought to be at high risk for prostitution or at the very least promiscuity, activities suspected of breeding further immorality.
 While it was conceded that sterilization would not change the behavior of these women, sterilization was intended to prevent them from bearing similarly defective progeny.